PradeepLoganathan/TAS-Azure-Install/README.md

 ## Contents

-- **Network Setup:** AZ CLI scripts to establish resource groups, virtual networks, subnets, and network security groups (NSGs).
+- **Network Setup:** AZ CLI scripts to create resource groups, virtual networks, subnets, and network security groups (NSGs).
-- **Storage Configuration:** Instructions for setting up Azure storage accounts and containers using AZ CLI.
+- **Storage Configuration:** Instructions for creating and configuring Azure storage accounts and containers.
-- **Ops Manager Deployment:** Detailed steps to manage the Ops Manager VHD via AZ CLI scripts.
+- **Ops Manager Deployment:** Steps to download, upload, and configure the Ops Manager VHD.
-- **Load Balancer Setup:** Scripts to configure load balancers essential for TAS operations.
+- **Load Balancer Setup:** Scripts to create and configure load balancers for TAS.
-- **BOSH Director and TAS Deployment:** Guidance on deploying BOSH Director and TAS, leveraging AZ CLI for all configuration steps.
+- **BOSH Director and TAS Deployment:** Guidance on configuring BOSH Director and deploying TAS on Azure.

 ## Infrastructure Diagram